SolaceDev/solace-dev-codelabs-site/README.md

 ## Site setup
 - Codelabs Landing Page will live at: solace.dev/codelabs
-- Individual Codelabs will be available at: solace.dev/codelabs/<codelab-id>
+- Individual Codelabs will be available at: `solace.dev/codelabs/<codelab-id>`
 - Redirect will be available from solace.com/developers -> `solace.dev`
 - Redirect dev.solace.com to `solace.dev`

 ## Instructions for creating/editing Codelabs
+- To contribute CodeLabs to solace.dev/codelabs follow the instructions in [this repo.](https://github.com/SolaceDev/solace-dev-codelabs)